-The town of Bethesda is located just northwest of Washington DC, providing residents with the perfect balance of urban and suburban life.
+The town of Bethesda is located just northwest of Washington, DC, providing residents with the perfect balance of urban and suburban life.
 Downtown Bethesda offers a vibrant urban environment with tall office buildings, apartments, restaurants, shops, and two movie theaters.
 Bethesda is home to several large companies, including Marriott, Lockheed Martin, and American Capital, and government agencies such as the Consumer Product Safety Commission.
 Bethesda’s walkability to Metro, shopping, and dining make it a highly desirable town for house-hunters.

 Fashion lovers can shop at a wide variety of small boutiques and larger chain stores.
 Be sure to visit the Bethesda Central Farm Market on Sunday mornings and the Farm Women’s Market, a unique shopping experience with food, drink (including local vineyards and breweries), music, artisans, crafts, and boutique businesses from around the region.
 In nice weather, locals bike, jog or walk along the Capital Crescent Trail, which runs right through downtown Bethesda.

 Head to Mia’s Pizza for delicious fresh pizza and cupcakes, or check out Hanaro if you’re in the mood for sushi.
-Try Mussel Bar & Grill, a happening spot for mussels, frites, and Belgian beer or and Villian & Saint, Chef Robert Wiedmaier’s gastropub and live music venue.
+Try Mussel Bar & Grill, a happening spot for mussels, frites, and Belgian beer, or Villian & Saint, Chef Robert Wiedmaier’s gastropub and live music venue.
 Visit Tyber Bierhaus for its assortment of Belgian, German, Czech, beers and European fare served at community tables.

 Want to know more about real estate in Bethesda or the community even better?
 Schedule one of our customized neighborhood orientation tours today!